-Over 25 million Americans have cataracts — in which the eye lens progressively becomes more cloudy, resulting in impaired vision.
+Over 25 million Americans have cataracts — in which the eye’s natural lens progressively becomes more cloudy, resulting in impaired vision.
+The procedure is recommended if cataracts start to interfere with your daily activities.
+The cloudy lens needs to be replaced with an artificial lens to prevent vision loss and restore clear vision.
 According to the Prevent Blindness study, “The Future of Vision,” that number may increase to 38.5 million by 2032.
 Learn more about the types of cataracts and cataract surgery that can correct this debilitating threat to your vision.

 Eventually, the lens hardens, turning yellow or brown.
 You have difficulty making out small details, haloes appear around lights and colors become dull.

 These cataracts appear on the cortex or outer edge of your eye lens.
 They begin at white wedges that point inward.
 Cortical cataracts scatter light.
 They cause glare and make it difficult to drive after dark.
 Patients who have them describe hazy vision and report difficulty distinguishing similar colors.
-The ability to judge distances may also become impaired.
-Cortical cataracts affect both near and far sight, so we recommend removing them immediately.
+The distance vision and the ability to judge distances may also become impaired.
+Cortical cataracts affect both near and far sight, so we recommend surgical removal immediately.

 Posterior subcapsular cataracts develop behind the capsule that holds your lens in place.
 They block light passing through the lens.
 Symptoms develop early and you may notice changes to your vision in a few months.
 Close-up vision and bright lighting may become a problem.